 SPI first evaluated potential solutions to these problems, including completion of a cost analysis to determine the best long-term cost effective solution.
 Discussion with the City led to the decision to replace both existing flat steel roofs with aluminum geodesic dome roofs, completely replace the existing coating by taking both tanks to bare metal, making needed repairs, and recoating with modern materials, and replace the aged MCC entirely.
 All work was sequenced to allow the plant to remain in operation at all times in order to ensure continued water service to the citizens.

 The second major project was driven by the quickly growing west end of the City.
 This area was served by only two older 12” water lines across Adams bayou.
 These two lines, part of the original system, were constructed prior to 1960, and both existing groundwater production plants and all ground and elevated storage facilities were located on the Eastern side of Adams Bayou.
 The growth in this area necessitated additional capacity for improved water service to citizens, commercial, and industrial customers.
-The new groundwater production facility, including a well, ground storage tank, and elevated storage tank, provides improved pressure maintenance while increasing service reliability to protect against water shortages in the event of potential failure of the aged lines providing service to the western side of Adams Bayou.
+The new groundwater production facility, including a well, ground storage tank, and elevated storage tank, providing improved pressure maintenance while increasing service reliability to protect against water shortages in the event of potential failure of the aged lines providing service to the western side of Adams Bayou.

 This project began with a water system study to evaluate needs and determine the most advantageous production facility location to optimize water pressures on the west end of the City.
 After this study was completed, discussion with local landowners led to the selection of a site on Richard Drive.
 The site was completely raw with a drainage district ditch along one side.
 SPI designed a entirely new water production facility, including a 20” well capable of producing 1500 GPM, chlorination and chemical feed facilities, a 300,000 gallon concrete ground storage tank, high pressure service pumps, and a 500,000 gallon elevated storage.

 This project was bid and awarded under two separate contracts to be completed in the same time frame.
 After completing site improvements to allow proper drainage and ensure site access, the two contractors have shared the site.
-The project is currently under construction.

 The City had a number of areas of concern in their water and wastewater systems, including aging infrastructure, growth in developing areas of the city, and TCEQ mandated repairs and replacements.
 When the City made the decision to fund infrastructure investment, they turned to SPI to assist in developing the bond initiative through evaluation of infrastructure systems and completion of potential project cost analysis.
 SPI designed, bid, and managed the construction of all water and sewer infrastructure improvements funded by this bond initiative.